 Where To Stay In Barbados

 We stayed at Port Ferdinand in the north west of Barbados.
 They have a range of 1, 2 and 3-bed apartments, each with stunning terraces, lounges and full kitchens.
 The enclosed marina has moorings and also offers a water taxi to sister property St Peter’s Bay (perfect as Port Ferdinand isn’t right on the beach).

 There’s a restaurant/bar area on the ground floor overlooking the boats, and a great floating pool area with a bar which you reach along a jetty.
-It’s a great place to stay if you’re considering self-catering options and have a car to get around.
+It’s one of the best places to stay in Barbados if you’re considering self-catering options, and plan to hire a car to get around.
 It’s also about to be even more desirable with the upcoming opening of Nikki Beach, moments away from the property.